-Did you know, it was only when China refused to accept 24 varieties of solid waste, the big countries like the US and the UK along with Japan and Australia realised they were in a soup.
+Did you know, it was only when China refused to accept 24 varieties of solid waste, that big countries like the US and the UK along with Japan and Australia realized they were in a soup.
 Until then, China used to take 70 percent of the world’s unused electronic waste.
-The country realised the harmful impact of e-waste and banned it.
+The country realized the harmful impact of e-waste and banned it.
 Southeast Asia was the next chosen destination to dump the e-waste; soon the countries in the region like Thailand and Vietnam too curbed the e-waste import.
-Did you observe, how all these countries want others to manage their e-waste and save the planet, like we mentioned earlier; we do not do it because we wait for others to do it.
+Did you observe, how all these countries want others to manage their e-waste and save the planet, as we mentioned earlier; we do not do it because we wait for others to do it.
 Enough is enough!
 E-Waste production has surged globally by 21% in just five years, as per a report by the United Nations.

 What Triggers the Upsurge?

 It’s no secret that technology has made way in our daily lives in such a way that we cannot look and think beyond it.
 We live through and sometimes on technology; don’t you spend most of your time with your laptops and phones?
-We have now moved on to wearable technology; smart watches, Bluetooth rings, Helmet Sensors and Hololens etc are used by many.
+We have now moved on to wearable technology; smartwatches, Bluetooth rings, Helmet Sensors and Hololens, etc are used by many.
 That close, the technology has come to us!

-Namo e-Waste Comes in to Rescue
+Namo e-Waste Comes into Rescue

 We understand the constraints that each household and company has and we have come in to fill up the gaps.
-Electronic devices are designed with a wide mix of materials like silver, gold, copper, palladium, platinum, lithium, cobalt which are valuable and many other elements like lead, mercury, cadmium and beryllium that could have harmful effects post the expiry date.
+Electronic devices are designed with a wide mix of materials like silver, gold, copper, palladium, platinum, lithium, cobalt which are valuable, and many other elements like lead, mercury, cadmium, and beryllium that could have harmful effects post the expiry date.
 Health hazards caused by such elements must be minimized at any cost.
 Imagine, if we recycle the old electronic devices how much of these non-renewable resources can be saved for future use.
-Sustainability is the way forward and Namo e-waste, E-Waste recycling company has taken it upon itself to ensure that e-waste present in every corner of the country is sent is sent for scientific disposal for appropriate recycling of waste collected pan India.
-Namo E-waste has one of the biggest electronic waste recycling plant in India and
+Sustainability is the way forward and Namo e-waste, E-Waste recycling company has taken it upon itself to ensure that e-waste present in every corner of the country is sent for scientific disposal for appropriate recycling of waste collected pan India.
+Namo E-waste has one of the biggest electronic waste recycling plants in India and

-Do your bit, be part of Namo e-Waste’s ongoing campaign “Together We Care” to collect e-waste from homes, workplaces, communities, companies etc.
+Do your bit, be part of Namo e-Waste’s ongoing campaign “Together We Care” to collect e-waste from homes, workplaces, communities, companies, etc.